 All of the Pools, except CIBC Multi-Asset Global Balanced Income Private Pool, CIBC Multi-Asset Global Balanced Private Pool, CIBC U.S. Equity Currency Neutral Private Pool, and CIBC Global Equity Private Pool, which are unit trusts, qualify as mutual fund trusts under the Income Tax Act (Canada).
 No income tax is payable by the Pools on net income and/or net realized capital gains that are distributed to unitholders.
 In addition, for all of the Pools, except those that do not qualify as mutual fund trusts under the Income Tax Act (Canada), income taxes payable on undistributed net realized capital gains are refundable on a formula basis when units of the Pools are redeemed.
-Sufficient net income and realized capital gains of the Pools, and accordingly, no provision for income taxes has been made in the financial statements.
+Sufficient net income and realized capital gains of the Pools have been, or will be, distributed to the unitholders by the Pools, and accordingly, no provision for income taxes has been made in the financial statements.
 Occasionally, a Pool may pay distributions in excess of net income and net realized capital gains of the Pool.
 This excess distribution is called a return of capital and is non-taxable to the unitholder.
+However, a return of capital reduces the average cost of the unitholder's units for tax purposes.